 Kinder Morgan CO2 Company is the leading U.S. transporter and marketer of carbon dioxide for Enhanced Oil Recovery (EOR).
-A key asset, the SACROC Unit located in West Texas, is one of the largest oilfields and one of the oldest operating CO2 capture and injection projects in the U.S.
+A key asset, the SACROC Unit located in West Texas, is one of the largest oilfields and one of the oldest operating Carbon Capture and injection projects in the U.S.

 At the time of this project the SACROC Unit processed over 620 MMSCF/d of gas for CO2 capture and injection while recovering over 30,000 bbl/d of oil and 15,000 bbl/d of NGL liquids.
 Currently the SACROC Unit processes nearly 1 BSCF/d of gas for CO2 capture and injection.
 Kinder Morgan desired to maximize production and thus requested Gas Liquids Engineering Ltd. to carryout the following two projects: